ChuloWay/Articles/GitIntro.md

 ![Repo-Clone](photos/clone.png)

-* Doing this successfully you have cloned the remote Repository to my local machine.
+* Doing this successfully you have cloned the remote Repository to your local machine.

 ## Pull Request

-A pull request, also known as a merge request, is an event that occurs in software development when a contributor/developer is ready to begin the process of integrating new code modifications with the main project repository.
+A pull request, commonly shortened to PR, is an event that occurs in development project when a contributor is ready to add the changes he/she made to the main project repository.

 How do you go about making a pull request?

 * Create a local clone by forking the main repository.
-The developer forks the main repository first, which they can clone onto their local system.
+The contributor forks the main repository first, which they can clone onto their local system.

  ![Repo-Clone](photos/forkRepoMain.png)